youshy/cv/Markdown/README.md

 ## Profile

 As a Senior Software Engineer with over six years of experience, I bring a wealth of skills and experience to any team.
-I specialize in tech leadership, multiclould and microservice-based architecture, automation, agile methodologies, and mentoring.
+I specialize in tech leadership, multicloud and microservice-based architecture, automation, agile methodologies, and mentoring.
 I have a unique approach to problem-solving, always full of ideas and eager to approach problems unconventionally.
 However, I am also able to evaluate all options and make informed decisions.